Carthay Circle, Los Angeles: Landmarks

-"The Pioneer” is a statue by Henry Lion that was designed as part of a fountain in Carthay Circle Park.
+The Pioneer is a statue by Henry Lion that was designed as part of a fountain in Carthay Circle Park.
 Standing about seven feet tall and weighing 512 pounds, it was installed on September 25, 1924.
 Also known as "Dan the Miner", the statue went missing in 2009.
 It has been stolen during a rash of robberies spawned by rising copper prices.
 The statue was recovered, repaired, and reinstalled in 2010.

+Historical markers placed in the area by the Native Sons of the Golden West and Founders of Carthay Center include: Portolá Trail 1769, Juan Bautista de Anza, Daniel O. McCarthy, "Snowshoe" Thompson and Jedediah Strong Smith.

 Historic Preservation Overlay Zone

 The Carthay Circle Historic Preservation Overlay Zone (HPOZ) adopting ordinance became effective on July 24, 1998.
 The Carthay Circle preservation plan was adopted by the City of Los Angeles on December 9, 2010.

 The following architectural styles are present in the Carthay Circle HPOZ: Colonial Revival, Dutch Colonial Revival, English Tudor Revival, French Eclectic, Monterey Revival, Spanish Colonial Revival and Minimal Traditional.
 Objectives of the HPOZ include: Safeguarding the character of historic buildings and sites and recognizing and protecting the historic streetscape and development patterns.